-To be considered for this position, applicants must submit a complete application, including an online application, a cover letter, resume and answers to the following supplemental questions:
+To be considered for this position, applicants must submit a complete application including an online application and resume.

 Facilities Services (FS) is responsible for the management of human, financial and material resources, the development and implementation of programs, policies and procedures related to the operation, maintenance, repair and minor renovation of university buildings, grounds and infrastructure systems.
 These services provide the University of Oregon community with a safe, efficient, reliable, functional and aesthetically pleasing learning environment in support of the University’s mission and vision.

-Work is reviewed regularly by the Building Automation Systems Supervisor to ensure it is performed efficiently, safely, and meets both expectations and applicable requirements.
-A performance appraisal is conducted annually.
+Work is reviewed regularly by the Electrical Support and Lighting Supervisor to ensure it is performed efficiently, safely, and meets both expectations and applicable requirements.
+A performance evaluation is conducted annually.

 It is an essential requirement of this position to qualify for and maintain UO driver's certification eligibility, which includes maintaining an Oregon driver’s license throughout employment in this position.